Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure when product is added to `Basket` the user is redirected to current page.
 - Descriptive text should be font `Roboto`.
-- Ensure that there is a `Kepp Shopping` link and an `Add to Basket` button shown under product description.
+- Ensure that there is a `Keep Shopping` link and an `Add to Basket` button shown under product description.
 - Ensure that the `Keep shopping` link, when hovered over, changes in opacity and when clicked directs you to `All Products` page.